hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ### Memcached Telnet Commands

-Execute the steps below to verify that the MySQL query is getting stored in Memcached
+Execute the steps below to verify that the MySQL query is getting stored in Memcached.
 1. Connect to the Memcached server with Telnet and start a session:
 ```console
 telnet localhost 11211